Family 13: History

 By 1941, biblical scholar and textual critic Kirsopp and his wife Silva Lake turned their attention to this important family of manuscripts.
 In their work on the Gospel of Mark entitled Family 13 (The Ferrar Group): The Text According to Mark, the family is characterized as consisting of 10 manuscripts (13, 69, 124, 346, 543, 788, 826, 828, 983, and 1689).

 In this monograph, the Lakes thoroughly cover all that was then known about the origin of each of these manuscripts.
 Some of the manuscripts proposed as belonging to Family 13 appear to have links to Calabria in Southern Italy (mss 13, 124, 174, 230), and one to Albania (ms. 1689); manuscripts 124 and 174 are recorded as having been written in Calabria, and most of the family members recording menologion (verses from the New Testament arranged by month) readings for Calabrian saints.
 Some family members have common supplemental geographical material that appears to derive from a 7th-century original.

 In 1961, Jacob Geerlings published three monographs (Matthew, Luke, and John) on the family, although some scholars regard this work as flawed by serious methodological problems.
+In 1982, Yvonne Burns confirmed two lectionaries, L547 and L574 both belong to Family 13, in subgroup B with 69, 124, and 788.

-Today, the family supposedly consists of at least fourteen members (13, 69, 124, 174, 230, 346, 543, 788, 826, 828, 983, 1346, 1689, and 1709), although the most recent work of Drs.
+Today, the family supposedly consists of at least sixteen members (13, 69, 124, 174, 230, 346, 543, 788, 826, 828, 983, 1346, 1689, 1709, L547 and L574), although the most recent work of Drs.
 Barbara Aland, Klaus Wachtel, and others at the Institut für neutestamentliche Textforschung in Münster, Germany, imply that some of these family members are more similar to the majority Byzantine Text, and therefore should not be included in this family at all.
 Research recently completed using phylogenetic software by Dr. Jac Perrin (through the auspices of ITSEE - Institute for Textual Scholarship and Electronic Editing at the University of Birmingham, UK) agrees with the conclusions of the Münster team that although the Albanian manuscripts 1141 and 2900 both contain some F13 readings, neither meet the full criteria of F13 membership.
-In his dissertation on the topic, Perrin lists the current family members as GA 13, 69, 124, 346, 543, 788, 826, 828, 983, and 1689.
+In his dissertation on the topic, Perrin lists the current continuous-text family members as GA 13, 69, 124, 346, 543, 788, 826, 828, 983, and 1689 (he did not interact with Lectionaries L547 and L574).
 All of these manuscripts (except 1689) are without the Pericope Adulterae in St. John's Gospel.
 Most of them relocate the passage after Luke 21:38.
 This agrees with the historical criteria first established by Ferrar-Abbott in their 1887 publication.
 Perrin lists 590 distinct and significant non-Majority Text readings in St. John's Gospel which identify F13 and contends in his dissertation, that relocation of the PA from John to Luke is an inadequate criterion for F13 filiality.
+Prior to the publication of biblical scholar Reuben Swanson's "New Testament Greek Manuscripts" in 1995, Swanson misidentified minuscule 1346 as a member of family 13.